mayapatterson/portfolio-v2/_case-studies/Trunk Club's Onboarding Portfolio.md

 Our team now focuses on iterating and testing new questions we believe optimize our customer's experience.
 Recently, we added a new question to the flow that asks our new women user's for their clothing budget.
 That one question has **increased our member conversion by 23%**!

 We've learned that adding (relevant) questions to our onboarding process is a win-win for TC and our users.
 When our sign-up process is too short our user's don't trust that we can provide them with good service.
-By using micro-copy, fine tuned questions, and delightful visuals, we've enhanced the overall user experience and significantly improved Trunk Club's conversion rates.
+By using contextual micro-copy, finely tuned questions, and delightful visuals, we've enhanced the overall user experience and significantly improved Trunk Club's conversion rates.

 Here's to better onboardings for all!